 Darren Barany earned his PhD from the CUNY Graduate Center and his MPA from Columbia University.
 His research covers how social position, poverty, policy, and inequality are mediated by ideology and draws from political sociology, political economy, policy analysis, feminism, critical theory, and cultural studies.
-Dr. Barany’s dissertation and recent publications explore how the work of intellectuals and policy research institutions helped shape the discourse around welfare, work, family, and personal responsibility in the decades leading up to the 1996 Welfare Reform Bill and asserts that it represented a significant departure from the traditional structure of social and political movements.
-He has taught at Pace University, John Jay College, and Dutchess Community College.
+Dr. Barany’s new book, The New Welfare Consensus: Ideological, Political, and Social Origins (https://bit.ly/2xP4NhW), explores the origins of American antiwelfarism.
+He argues that it is rooted in conservative ideology but is now generally normalized across major sectors of US politics.
+The work and political engagement of antiwelfarist intellectuals and policy planning groups, along with the corresponding social conditions, facilitated the emergence of a new policy consensus that was more conservative, fiscally austere, demeaning, and coercive, culminating in the 1996 Welfare Reform Bill (PRWORA).
+A couple months after the 2016 general election, Professor Barany’s work addressed Donald Trump's political ascent by revisiting WWII-era research on authoritarianism and contemplating the economic and political landscapes of powerlessness and despair in American society.
+Professor Barany has taught at Pace University, The New York City College of Technology, John Jay College, and Dutchess Community College.

 Lorraine Cohen earned her PhD in Sociology at the CUNY Graduate Center.
 She received her M.A. in Political Science from Ohio State University, and her B.A. in History at SUNY Potsdam.
 Dr. Cohen’s published research is on critical theories of social change, anti-racist pedagogy, and women as agents of social change in labor and community organizations.
 Throughout her career Dr. Cohen has combined political activism, teaching, and scholarship.
 In 2004 Dr. Cohen was selected by the New York Stated United Teachers Organization to be the recipient of the Higher Education award.
 In addition to Introduction to Sociology, SSS100, Dr. Cohen teaches two courses that reflect her areas of specialization, SSS102 Social Movements, and SSN 103 Introduction to Labor and Community Organizing, an Urban Studies course.
 If you are interested in learning more about the Labor and Community Organizing option, please contact her by email or phone.

-Janet Michello has been teaching social science courses at LaGuardia for over 12 years.
+Janet Michello has been teaching social science courses at LaGuardia for over 20 years.
 Prior to that she taught at Wayne College, the branch campus of the University of Akron, where she was awarded a doctorate with a specialty in medical sociology.
-She is author of a number of publications including an urban sociology workbook and she is co-author of the text, A Sociology of Mental Illness.
+She is author of a number of publications and she is co-author of the text, A Sociology of Mental Illness.
 She is currently working on an urban sociology text.
 Dr. Michello resides in Rockland County where she is actively involved in community organizations.